There’s a deep desire within each of us to be loved. As the song goes: ‘Everybody needs somebody to love’.

-If you have read some of the previous articles in this series, you will have realised that I believe dreams can originate from outside ourselves – that they can be from our Father God in heaven.
+If you follow my blog, you will have realised that I believe dreams can originate from outside ourselves – that they can be from our Father God in heaven.

-I could list more articles.
-But the bottom line (that I hope I’ve managed to convey through them) is that I feel as though someone is caring for me.
+But the most impartant thing through it all, is that I feel as though someone is caring for me.
 The help that I get through the messages in my dreams, convinces me that someone cares enough about my life to help me.
 And that makes me feel loved!

 God’s love revealed through dreams

 I am a follower of Jesus, and I have read the bible for many years, and studied it from cover to cover.
 It is a remarkable collection of accounts, written by a variety of authors, about how God interacted with mankind over several thousands of years.

 The big message that comes though, is that God loves us!
 From start to finish, the bible is an epic tale of God’s love and faithfulness despite mankind’s failings.
 The ultimate demonstration of His love, is that he came Himself to die for us, so that we might have life.

 - “The LORD, the LORD God, compassionate and gracious, slow to anger, and abounding in lovingkindness and truth.”
 Exodus 34:6